 - transportation risks

 Enhanced safety and augmented resilience are needed to alleviate these hazards.
 Routine examination of infrastructures using simulated disruptions can present a greater comprehension of possible concerns and deficiencies.
-Companies that rely upon Supply Chain Management must produce relevant standards for assessing and measuring supply chain performance.
+Companies that rely upon SCM must produce relevant standards for assessing and measuring supply chain performance.